tacitdynamics/tacitdynamics.github.io/foldersync/help.md

 ### Sync options - Advanced
 * **Overwrite old files:** Choose what to do if a file already exist at target.
 Default setting is to overwrite the old file, so the newest file is used.
 * **If conflicting modifications:** Choose what to do if a conflicting modification is detected.
 A conflicting modification is one where both the source and target file has been changed since last recorded sync.
 Default is to skip file, which will result in sync warnings.
 * **Instant sync:** Select this for instant sync on change.
 Only detects changes on local device and may not work with external SD card on newer versions of Android.
-Use with care!
+Can not be used with "Copy files to time-stamped folder" option or one-way sync to SD card.
 * **Exclude from force sync:** Select if you want to exclude this folderpair from syncing when pressing [Sync all] button on Sync Status screen.
 * **Delete source files after sync:** For one-way sync only.
 After syncing of files, the source files are deleted.
 Use with care!
 Disabled by default.
 * **Retry sync if failed:** Enable to automatically retry a scheduled sync at a later time if the sync failed.
 Disabled by default.